 How To Teach Kids Grit

-“Grit” is what experts, including author Angela Duckworth in her New York Times Best Seller “Grit: The Power of Passion and Perseverance” say is the highest predictor of future success in children and this magical “dirt” is hard to come by in today’s world.
+“Grit” is what experts, including author Angela Duckworth in her New York Times Best Seller “Grit: The Power of Passion and Perseverance,” say is the highest predictor of future success in children, and this magical “dirt” is hard to come by in today’s world.

-By Saturday she hobbled into her weekend water polo tournament.
+By Saturday, she hobbled into her weekend water polo tournament.
 Up at 5:30 a.m. to head off to the pool, seven games of water polo awaited.
 They ‘rostered’ her for two teams.
-Meaning my 14-year-old played two games for her 18U-team and two games for our club’s 16U-team on Saturday, with very little downtime between.
+Meaning my 14-year-old played two games for her 18U team and two games for our club’s 16U team on Saturday, with very little downtime between.

-John O’Sullivan from Changing The Game Project, wrote about the problem of Affluenza;
+John O’Sullivan from Changing The Game Project wrote about the problem of Affluenza;

 “These athletes – many of them, but not all of them, coming from well-to-do families – display an apathetic, indifferent attitude toward challenging situations, difficult training, tough coaches, and most any obstacle that lies in their path toward their goals.
 At every obstacle, they turn back.
 They may have great talent and coaching, but they are missing the mental toughness that is required to be a high performer.
 Usually, this condition exists because the adult role models in their lives shelter them from challenges, swoop in before they can fail, and excuse entitled attitudes by blaming coaches, teachers, and other adults who are actually trying to teach their kids to be a bit tougher.”

 Yes, our kids work hard at school and sometimes at their sports.
 But they aren’t pushed out of their comfort zones very often.
-Because quite frankly, we don’t give them time.
-Kids are so overscheduled that when they do have a free minute, we let them veg out; “they’ve earned it,” we tell ourselves.
-We have taken away almost every opportunity for kids to work hard, really hard and push past their level of comfort in things they don’t really enjoy doing.
+Because, quite frankly, we don’t give them the opportunity.
+Kids are so overscheduled that when they do have a free minute, we let them relax on their devices; “they’ve earned it,” we tell ourselves.
+We have taken away almost every opportunity for kids to work hard, really hard, and push past their level of comfort in things they don’t really enjoy doing.

-I’m pretty sure my daughter’s singular focus was survival of the weekend, not exactly long term, but she was pushed way beyond her comfort zone.
-George Mumford, the Sports Mindfulness guru says, “athletes need to find a place right between comfort and discomfort and live there.”
+I’m pretty sure my daughter’s singular focus was survival of the weekend, not exactly long-term, but she was pushed way beyond her comfort zone.
+George Mumford, the Sports Mindfulness guru, says, “Athletes need to find a place right between comfort and discomfort and live there.”
 My kid lived there this weekend.

 And if it wasn’t for sports, I’m not sure where or how she would get it.
-Thank you, Sports Gods – and Coach Zach for double rostering her😊!
+Thank you, Sports Gods – and Coach Zach, for double rostering her😊!